robertpiosik/CodeWebChat/README.md

 - Yuanbao
 - Z

-Necessary interactions in the chatbot interface are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).
+Chat-initializing interactions in the chatbot interface are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).

 > <small>**Legal disclaimer:** The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.
 Changes integration process uses clipboard-stored chat response text.</small>